preetbhullar90/html-css-repository/README.md

 * Fonts awesome just used to import all the icons in the website.

 ## Google fonts
-* Google fonts used for import the google style fonts in css like  Lato,Oswald and sans-serif.
+* Google fonts was used to import the google style fonts in css like Lato, Oswald and sans-serif.

 ## Gitpod
-* Gitpod used for write thre code and commit,push in the Github with terminal.
+* Gitpod was used for writing the code in the terminal it was also used to commit and push the code in GitHub.

 ## Github
-* Github used for store the data which pushed by Gitpod.
+* GitHub was used to store the data which was pushed by Gitpod.

 ## Figma
-* Figma was used for create the wireframe of the project before start on the terminal.
+* Figma was used to create the wireframe of the project before starting code on the terminal.

 ## Am I Responsive
-* Am I Responsive was used to see if project is reponsive on all the devices.
+* Am I Responsive was used to see if project is responsive on different types of devices.

  [Go Top](#Silver-Gym)
 ________________________________________________________________________________________________________________